firefly-iii/docs/docs/docs/references/support.md

 Check out **[the roadmap](https://roadmap.firefly-iii.org/)** to see the future of Firefly III and the associated tools.

-## Contact details
+## Who maintains Firefly III and why?

-You can contact me through email on [james@firefly-iii.org](mailto:james@firefly-iii.org).
+Firefly III is maintained by James Cole, a software developer from the Netherlands.
+You can contact him through email on [james@firefly-iii.org](mailto:james@firefly-iii.org).

-My PGP key is mentioned on [Keybase.io](https://keybase.io/jc5).
+His PGP key is mentioned on [Keybase.io](https://keybase.io/jc5).
 The fingerprint is `02F4 046C 4B23 6E06 0957 1612 B49A 324B 7EAD 6D80`.
-You can [verify my key](https://gist.github.com/JC5/e5810692bea4513bd80381f57b2ed03a).
+You can [verify that key](https://gist.github.com/JC5/e5810692bea4513bd80381f57b2ed03a).

 ## Security considerations

 !!! danger
-    If you find a security issue or problem with Firefly III, please check out [how to report security issues](../how-to/general/report-security-issues.md).
+If you find a security issue or problem with Firefly III, please refer to the [Security Policy](https://github.com/firefly-iii/firefly-iii/security/policy).

 ## Support the development of Firefly III